carolineignr/calculate-rent/README.md

 If the rent price changes between the previous due date and the next due date, then the new rent price will go into effect on the next due date.

 Rent can only increase when the unit is rented and can only decrease while it is vacant.

-### Task: ###

-Complete the code in `src/StorageRent/StorageRent.ts` to return a list of rent payments due within a given time window.
-DO NOT change completed helper functions.

-Your solution should include unit tests that validate each possible case.
-We have provided the first couple of tests for you in `test/StorageRent/StorageRent.test.ts`.
-You should write additional tests to cover remaining cases.

 **Inputs:**
 - `baseMonthlyRent`: The base or starting monthly rent for unit (Number)